Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 • Include the results of this in your audit, and make a decision for future audits as to whether the Chrome Crawler is needed or not.
 Remember that you may need to render content even if the website is not using a JavaScript framework.

-If you need further convincing that this is a good idea, just ask yourself 'what would Aleyda do...?
+…which was nice.
+And if you need further convincing that this is a good idea, just ask yourself 'what would Aleyda do...?'

 Try out Sitebulb's JavaScript crawling